-Turning to the experts, the National Onion Association (NOA) says it’s all in the storage that consist of a cool, dry room such as a basement, cellar, pantry or even the garage where air freely circulates round and about.
+Turning to the experts, the National Onion Association (NOA) says it’s all in the storage that consists of a cool, dry room such as a basement, cellar, pantry, or even the garage where air freely circulates around and about.

 There’s wisdom in choosing these types of storage spaces because onions readily absorb moisture and if temperature or humidity rise, onions either sprout or rot.